-Often, I try to trick myself.
+I often try to trick myself.
 You know, because the character isn’t a real person.
 They don’t care if I throw a bus at them.
 (Though a bus would be a bit absurd in fantasy lit.)

-Sometimes I’ll write something and think “nah, that was too easy,” so I double back and mess it up a bit.
+Sometimes I’ll write something and think, “nah, that was too easy.”
+So I double-back and mess it up a bit.
 Other times, because you have to keep people guessing, I’ll write the expected danger out of the moment.
 Then, thirty seconds later, I’ll devise something even worse than the original.

-That builds expectation and keeps people guessing.
+That keeps people guessing.

 Which is more gripping for the plot?